tribbloid/spookystuff/README.md

 - **SpookyStuff** use phantomjs/GhostDriver to access dynamic pages and mimic human interactions with them, but it doesn't render them - nor does it download any image embedded in them by default (unless you take a screenshot), which makes it still considerably faster even on a single machine.

-- **SpookyStuff**'s query language is an extension of Spark interface, there is no problem in mixing it with other modules of Spark, notably SparkSQL and MLlib.
+- **SpookyStuff**'s query language is an extension of Spark API, there is no problem in mixing it with other Spark-based environments, notably SparkSQL and MLlib.

 Examples
 -----------